 QALIPSIS Gradle plugin

 The QALIPSIS Gradle plugin simplifies the creation of new QALIPSIS projects and the integration of QALIPSIS projects into CI pipelines.
+It is composed of two plugins:

 Setup